 Most entry-level professional accounting positions require only a bachelor's degree.
-However, if you desire to become a Certified Public Accountant (CPA), the state of Maryland requires 120 credit hours of higher education to sit for the CPA examination and 150 credits hours to receive the license.
-This will normally exceed the number of credit hours required to earn a bachelor's degree.
+However, if you desire to become a Certified Public Accountant (CPA), the state of Maryland requires 120 credit hours of higher education to sit for the CPA examination and 150 credit hours to receive the license.
+This exceed the number of credit hours required to earn a bachelor's degree in accounting at TU.
 Most other states have a similar requirement.
 You can begin working for a CPA firm upon receiving your bachelor's degree, take the CPA Exam, and subsequently earn any additional credit hours needed for the 150 credit hour requirement.
 You can take undergraduate or graduate courses in order to fulfill this requirement.

 See the Maryland CPA Regulations.